DEVILS (19-18-10) at RANGERS (25-18-4)

 Big story: The New York Rangers put together a 9-3-1 run down the stretch to qualify for the Stanley Cup Playoffs for the third straight season.
 They locked up a playoff berth on Thursday when captain Ryan Callahan scored 2:55 into overtime to give the Blueshirts a 4-3 victory.

 "We've been playing the playoffs the last two weeks," Callahan said after the game.
 "We've known that a lot of these games were must win, and I think that's important that we play that style of hockey going in."

 Devils: The Devils won their fourth in five games on Thursday when they rallied for a 3-2 decision over the Eastern Conference-leading Pittsburgh Penguins at Prudential Center.
 After spotting the Penguins a 2-0 lead, New Jersey received goals by Travis Zajac, David Clarkson and Ilya Kovalchuk.
-Goalie Johan Hedberg made 16 saves in his first victory since March 13.
+Goalie Johan Hedberg, the likely starter on Saturday, made 16 saves in his first victory since March 13.
 Kovalchuk's game-winner, his 11th of the season and first since March 13, came 13:50 into the third period.

 Rangers: It was the second of three games in which the Rangers could lock up a playoff berth and it didn't come easy.
 The Rangers blew a 2-0 lead, and needed a late power-play goal by Brad Richards to tie it before Callahan's heroics in OT.

 "Excitement, joy, relief," goaltender Henrik Lundqvist said.
 "We're proud.
 We've been working hard to get in.
 There's a lot of good teams now.
 It's not easy to make the playoffs.
 We should be really proud of how we came together, especially the last three or four weeks."